alexbeeken/rails_assessment/README.md

 Blogger App
 ===============

 This is a small Rails app created for educational purposes.
 It is a blog application which allows users to manage entries and comments.
+It also has a user authentication feature that lets users create accounts and login.
+This does not inhibit you from being able to post or comment on links.

 ## Installation